crispinread/wda-bootcamp/README.md

     1. Glitch
     1. Atom
 1. Build a **portfolio** to show potential employers examples of our work

-Employers will want to see you:
-1. Responding to challenges and fixing problems
-1. Writing good, clean, well spaced code **with comments**
-1. Have a really good grasp of markup
-1. have progressed and learned new things during the bootcamp

 ### End of Week 1
 At the end of the first week you should be aiming for: